01 of 08

-This tip is the most important number one rule to follow.
+Having high-quality images is the most important number one rule to follow.
 Make sure to take beautiful photos that showcase your products at their very best.
 The photos should be clear, bright and well lit.
 If you have photos that look dark and amateurish, potential customers will click on by and go to another shop that has a more professional presentation, and you will lose a sale.

 You do not necessarily have to have an expensive camera; excellent results have been achieved using a cell phone camera!
 Take your photographs in natural light staging your products with appropriate props or use a white background.

 If you are unable to shoot your handmade items in natural light, use a light box.
 There is no reason not to have great looking photos when you are first starting out, you just have to do a bit of research and practice!

 Another option to consider is joining a local photography club.
 These organizations usually welcome people at all photography levels, and most members love to help beginners out!
 Clubs are fantastic resources for beginning photographers.

 SEO (Search Engine Optimization) is Your Best Friend

 Next to having beautiful photos showcasing your products, the second most important rule is to learn SEO techniques.
 You may have the most beautiful handmade products for sale, but your shop will not make a dime if potential customers cannot find your store.
 Proper SEO will help you rank higher in both the ETSY search box and Google search.

 Determine Your Market